merative/acd-containers/src/pages/usage/overview.md

 <!-- # Overview -->

-**Notice:** Annotator for Clinical Data is currently in Limited Availability.
-Please contact your Merative sales representative for details.

 Annotator for Clinical Data is designed to find medical concepts, [medical codes](/clouddocs/medical_codes/), and contextual information in unstructured text.
 It provides turnkey annotators as well as highly customizable annotators that you can tune specifically for your application needs.
 The Unified Medical Language System ([UMLS](https://www.nlm.nih.gov/research/umls/) is the primary source for concepts and medical codes.
 Annotator for Clinical Data can also work with user-provided ontologies beyond UMLS.

 To illustrate the basic function of Annotator for Clinical Data, let's look at a simple example.
 Imagine that we have the following small snippet of text: